 Under Maryland law, a state agency, such as the State Board of Education (SBOE), may propose a new regulation whenever the circumstances arise to do so.
-The SBOE shares joint authority with the PSTEB, to develop regulations governing teacher certification and preparation.
+The SBOE shares joint authority with the Professional Standards and Teacher Education Board (PSTEB) to develop regulations governing teacher certification and preparation.
 When the SBOE initiates a regulatory change concerning certification, the PSTEB must review the proposed regulation.
 If a majority of the PSTEB members approve of the regulation, the regulation promulgation process continues.
 If a majority of the PSTEB members disapprove of the proposed regulation, the regulation will not move forward unless approved by a super-majority of the SBOE (three-fourths of its members).

 After the PSTEB has voted to approve the regulation (or three-fourths of the State Board has voted to approve the regulation despite the PSTEB's disapproval), the proposed regulation is sent to the Administrative, Executive, and Legislative Review Committee (AELR) for a 15-day review period.
 If the AELR Committee does not hold up the proposed regulation for further review, it is published in the Maryland Register for a 30-day public comment period.
-At the end of the comment period, the Maryland State Department of Education (MSDE) staff reviews and summarizes the public comments, which are presented to the PSTEB and the State Board.
-Thereafter, the MSDE staff will present a recommendation to the State Board to either: (1) adopt the regulation in the form it was proposed; or (2) revise the regulation and adopt it as final because the suggested revision is not a substantive change; or (3) revise the regulation and re-propose it because the suggested revision is a substantive change.
-At any time during this process, the AELR Committee may stop the promulgation process and hold a hearing.
+At the end of the comment period, the Maryland State Department of Edcuation (MSDE) staff reviews and summarizes the public comments, which are presented to the PSTEB and the State Board.
+Thereafter, MSDE staff will present a recommendation to the State Board to either: (1) adopt the regulation in the form it was proposed; or (2) revise the regulation and adopt it as final because the suggested revision is not a substantive change; or (3) revise the regulation and re-propose it because the suggested revision process and hold a hearing.
 Thereafter, it may recommend to the Governor that the regulation not be adopted as a final regulation or the AELR Committee may release the regulation for final adoption.
 The State Board, as the originating board, would then vote to formally adopt the regulation.